The Worker Co-op Conference is the only national event where worker-owners from across the United States gather to learn and build power together.

 For the last 20 years, this conference has brought together a thriving community of new, experienced, and aspiring entrepreneurs.

 The conference cultivates a network of interconnected and interdependent worker owners, business developers, policymakers, funders, and labor organizers, all driven toward a common goal of improving the lives of workers and their families.
+The event takes place every two years, usually for three days (Thurs-Sat).
+There are many breakout sessions offered for policy, business development, strategy, networking, organizing, and more.
+The next conference will be in the summer or fall of 2026.

 The Worker Co-op Conference is produced by Democracy at Work Institute and the U.S. Federation of Worker Cooperatives.